turing-knowledge-graphs/meet-ups/symposium-2024-ai-uk-fringe-event.md

 10:30-11:30 &ensp; Coffee break and Poster session (1h)

 11:30-12:30 &ensp; Short Presentations from members (10min + 5 QA)
-- Jacopo de Berardinis, University of Manchester: **KGs for Responsible Generative Music AI** (title tbc)
+- Jacopo deBerardinis, University of Manchester: **KGs for Responsible Generative Music AI**
 - Joseph Dimos, Common Action: **Climate dynamics and its argumentation, a synthesis of temporal logic and graphs in representing belief about climate problems**
 - Jiaru Bai, University of Cambridge: **A dynamic knowledge graph approach to distributed self-driving laboratories**
 - Simon Rihm, University of Cambridge: **Using dynamic knowledge graphs to automate research support tasks**